The Difference between Biofeedback and Neurofeedback

 • Neurofeedback uses sensors on the scalp to read brain waves.

 Biofeedback is a broad term that encompasses different types of biofeedback.
 Each type focuses on a different body function.
 Neurofeedback is one type of biofeedback that focuses on the brain.
 Think of Biofeedback as the parent and Neurofeedback as the child.
-Here’s how Neurofeedback differs from other forms of biofeedback.
+They are related but each own it's own unique focus.

 Focus